Pesaru-Sreenidhi-Reddy/hit-song-predictor/README.md

-# hit-song-predictor
+### executing code process
-Run python notebook.
+Run jupyter notebook.

-Then run flask application using: FLASK_APP=app.py flask run.
+Then run flask application by typing in : FLASK_APP=app.py flask run in the terminal.